prakasad/dps/README.md

 Note before running the files :
     a) There is flag <b>preLoad</b> id true, which will populate the couchbase database.
 It will take around 8 -10 mins to populate the sentences file.
-    b) For future runs set <b>preLoad</b> tio false.
+    b) For future runs set <b>preLoad</b> to false.

 # Test cases :
 Few unit test cases in test folder.

-Also some basic sample out for various 4 kinds of search is present in DependencyParserCoreNLPDemo.java.
+Also some basic sample output for 4 kinds of search is present in DependencyParserCoreNLPDemo.java.
-It will populate the testSentences file to couchase and run some sample search queries.
+It will populate the testSentences file to couchbase and run some sample search queries.